Baking Fatsintermediateprofessional-baker17 min read · updated Sat Jun 27 2026 02:00:00 GMT+0200 (Central European Summer Time)

 • Reduce reducing sugars in the recipe where feasible (sucrose = lower acrylamide risk than glucose syrup or inverted sugar)

-FLAG FOR HUMAN REVIEW: Specific acrylamide monitoring and reporting obligations vary by volume and market.
+Regulatory note: Specific acrylamide monitoring and reporting obligations vary by volume and market.
 A food safety professional should verify the applicable obligations for your production.

 8. Catalogue summary